LLMs Enable Bag-of-Texts Representations for Short-Text Clustering: Results

 \paragraph{GCD scenario}

-Table \ref{tab:GCDH} shows the HDBSCAN results for GCD.
-Our method consistently improves the performance of the existing embedder.
-Table \ref{tab:GCDK} shows the K-means results for GCD.
-Our approach is on average the best in the unlabeled setting, without any known categories.
+Table \ref{tab:GCDK} shows the results for GCD.
+The goal is to examine how increasing the amount of data affects performance and to see the gap between our approach and semi-supervised learning.
+Our method achieves the best performance on all benchmarks in the fully unlabeled setting.
 It even outperforms baselines that know $10\%$ of the categories, and is comparable to other baselines that know $25\%$ of the categories (or up to $75\%$ in the case of IntentGPT).
-These strong results, together with the fewer assumptions required by our method, highlight its effectiveness and efficiency.
-Notably, BANK77 and CLINC150 perform similarly with both clustering algorithms, while Stackoveflow shows a noticeable drop.
+These strong results suggest that our approach can substantially reduce the need for human labeling.